Grizzly (film): Home media

-Grizzly was released on VHS by Anchor Bay Entertainment.
+Grizzly was released on VHS by Media Home Entertainment.
 It was released in the LaserDisc format in 1984 by RCA/Columbia Pictures Home Video, but only in Japan.

 The DVD of Grizzly was first released on December 2, 1998 by Shriek Show, and it was re-released on DVD by Scorpion Releasing on August 5, 2014.
 Scorpion Releasing issued a limited-edition Blu-ray in September 2015 exclusively through Screen Archives Entertainment.

 On April 21, 2017, RiffTrax released a video on demand of the film with comedy commentary by Michael J. Nelson, Kevin Murphy and Bill Corbett.

 In 2021, it was re-released Region Free on DVD and Blu-ray by Severin Films.

 Sequel

 A sequel was filmed in Hungary in 1983.
 It was directed by André Szöts from a screenplay by David Sheldon and his wife Joan McCall, with Suzanne C. Nagy as executive producer.
 The film, about a giant female grizzly bear who seeks revenge after her cub is killed by poachers, features Steve Inwood, Louise Fletcher, John Rhys-Davies, Deborah Raffin and Deborah Foreman, with special appearances by George Clooney, Laura Dern, Charlie Sheen and Timothy Spall.
 The film remained officially unreleased until 2020, subsequently being shown at various film festivals.
 Prior to its official release, a bootleg version of the footage shot for the film, not always coherent at times, circulated on VHS and DVD over the years.
 It was released on DVD and Blu-ray through video on demand and home video in January 2021.